pandashreyan/api/README.md

 # 📚 Book API

-A RESTful API for managing books using Node.js, Express, and MongoDB
+This is a RESTful API for managing books, built with Node.js, Express, and MongoDB.
+The API provides endpoints for creating, reading, updating, and deleting book records.

 ## 🚀 Features
 - CRUD operations for books